Tech:NYC

 Tech:NYC, founded in 2016, is a New York City-based non profit organization.
 It represents New York City’s technology industry with government, civic institutions, in business, and in the media.
 Its primary goals are to attract tech talent to the city and to advocate for policies that will help tech companies grow.

 History

 Founded in May 2016 by venture capitalist Fred Wilson, Oath CEO Tim Armstrong, and former Engine executive director Julie Samuels, Tech:NYC is a non-profit organization.
 The founding companies were AOL, Bloomberg L.P., Facebook, Google and Union Square Ventures.
 As of 2018, Tech:NYC had grown to more than 600 member companies.
 Samuels serves as executive director of Tech:NYC.

 Advocacy

-Tech:NYC's mission is to advocate for a tech-friendly regulatory environment at both the city and state levels.
+Tech:NYC advocates for a tech-friendly regulatory environment at both the city and state levels.

-U.S. Immigration Policy
+U.S. immigration Policy

 Tech:NYC has advocated for a continuation of previous immigration policies at a time when government leaders favor more restrictions on who is allowed to work in the United States.
 The organization also launched a campaign called Tech Takes Action in September 2017 to rally support for immigrants who qualified for Deferred Action for Childhood Arrivals.